-Students may complete Clinical Pastoral Education (CPE) as a substitute for MP503 Ministry Dynamics.
+&lt;sup>1Students may complete Clinical Pastoral Education (CPE) as a substitute for MP503 Ministry Dynamics.
 Up to six credits hours may be granted for one unit of CPE.
 Three credit hours substitute for MP503, and three credit hours granted as elective credit.

-Baptist students are strongly encouraged to take CH503 Baptist Denominational Studies, which meets the expectations for ordination in the American Baptist Churches USA and the Cooperative Baptist Fellowship.
+&lt;sup>2Baptist students are strongly encouraged to take CH503 Baptist Denominational Studies, which meets the expectations for ordination in the American Baptist Churches USA and the Cooperative Baptist Fellowship.